Benitorax/ocproject8/contributing.md

-# Contribute to the project
+# Contributing to the project

 -   Step 1 - Check existing Issues and Pull Requests to avoid duplication.
 -   Step 2 - Clone the project with this command: